ProjectVISTA/VISTA-docs/docs/ike-log-analyzer/dev.md

 Once the PR is opened, one of the core developers will review your request and provide any feedback if necessary or merge your changes if it passes test validation.

-Please reach out to Lukas if you run into any issues with setting up your development environment.
+Please reach out to Lukas/Jaskirat/Vishal if you run into any issues with setting up your development environment.

 ## How classes related to results have been defined:
 ### 💡 What the result class looks like: